jamescosborn/cold-subject/README.md

 # Cold Subject
 #### No affiliation with Hot Topic

 Congratulations!
-The Web Design team at MantiCorp have decided to let you QA Test their newest website: Cold Subject.
+The Web Design team at MantiCorp have hired you to QA Test their newest website: Cold Subject.
 Founded by Swiss fashion pioneers and brothers Marco and Bjorn Buchwalder, Cold Subject is a household name in Scandinavia.
 Now they're looking to make a big splash in the US.
 Selling everything from Dog Sleds to Folk Singer T Shirts, Cold Subject is bound to be the next big thing.
 Get a cup of coffee and settle in, because this is it!

 Cold Subject's brand new website has full functionality for:
 * A landing page